Steps 7 - 9: Choose your software supplier

-- Understand the evolving requirements of the sector?
+- Do they understand the evolving requirements of the sector?
 Specialist knowledge of private healthcare is an asset as it means the system should keep pace with new developments.

-- Talk your language.
+- Do they talk your language?
 It is difficult to imagine a productive business relationship with a jargon-spouting representative.

-- Financially stable.
+- Are they financially stable?
 Information can be purchased from Companies House or a ratings agency.
 The last thing you want is for a vendor to go out of business a year after you have invested in its software.

-- Large enough to handle your requirements.
-You don’t want to be dependent on one person to resolve every problem?
+- Are they large enough to handle your requirements?
+You don’t want to be dependent on one person to resolve every problem.

-- Provides testimonials – speak to users in similar practices.
+- Can they provide testimonials? – speak to users in similar practices.
 Ask about system functionality, reliability and customer service.

-- Ready to demonstrate the system so you can assess it for yourself.
+- Are they ready to demonstrate the system so you can assess it for yourself?
 It’s worth asking whether you can trial the system for a limited period..

-- Terms and Conditions which clearly sets out the level of service you can expect and doesn’t diverge from previous commitments.
+- Clear Terms and Conditions?
+These should set out the level of service you can expect and not diverge from previous commitments.

 Step 9: Make a long-term commitment

-Ultimately, you need to select the system provider who represents the best fit with your private practice, taking into account the points discussed in these blogs.
+You need to select the system supplier who represents the best fit with your private practice, taking into account the points discussed in these blogs.